Your Guide to BizTalk Message Context Properties whitepaper

 • Microsoft BizTalk Accelerator for HL7 (BTAHL7) Property Schema and Properties

-• How to write or promote properties in the context of a messages through the BizTalk API
+• How to write or promote properties in the context of a message through the BizTalk API

 • Promote method